 So what can you do to spot the “elephant” right away?

-The invisible part of culture that needs our attention
+The invisible part of a culture that needs our attention

-Sociological models often describe culture as an iceberg that consists of 2 parts, a visible one over the surface and one below the water level that is invisible.
+Sociological models often describe culture as an iceberg that consists of 2 parts, a visible one over the surface and one below the invisible water level.

-As we work in an international environment we should therefore try to learn as much as possible about the things below the surface in order to be capable to interpret actions and language based on the other culture´s values and attitudes.
+As we work in an international environment we should therefore try to learn as much as possible about the things below the surface in order to be capable of interpreting actions and language based on the other culture´s values and attitudes.
 This approach goes a long way as we aim to improve mutual understanding and trust.

 What’s in a “yes”?